stackitcloud/stackit-cli/docs/stackit_opensearch_instance_describe.md

   Get details of an OpenSearch instance with ID "xxx"
   $ stackit opensearch instance describe xxx

-  Get details of an OpenSearch instance with ID "xxx" in a table format
+  Get details of an OpenSearch instance with ID "xxx" in JSON format
-  $ stackit opensearch instance describe xxx --output-format pretty
+  $ stackit opensearch instance describe xxx --output-format json
 ```

 ### Options